slowernews/wisdom-tldr/chapters/chapter_1_self.md

 SELF-AWARENESS > HUSTLE

 If we cut ourselves off from the full scope of history because it makes us uncomfortable, or doesn’t fit with the cultural narrative in which we live, we reduce our ability to learn from the past and apply those lessons to the situations we are facing today.
 We need to accept that people can do great things while still having flaws.
-Our heroes don’t have to be perfect, and we can learn just as much from their imperfections as from their achievements.
+Our heroes don’tr have to be perfect, and we can learn just as much from their imperfections as from their achievements.
 -->